yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 For those interested, we used the `ULTRA` preset, testing showed a low performance loss even with a GT 1030, so we preferred to focus on quality.
 Only users with old integrated GPUs should avoid SMAA.
 For the rest, it’s a safe option to turn on and forget.
+You can find the feature in `Emulation > Configure > Graphics > Anti-Aliasing Method`.

 {{< single-title-imgs-compare
 	"SMAA doesn’t suffer from the horrible colour banding of FXAA (The Legend of Zelda: Breath of the Wild)"